ReemaAlqahtani1/202280860-ReemaAlQahtani-assignment4/docs/technical-documentation.md

 # Technical Documentation

-**Assignment 3 -- Advanced Portfolio Features & API Integration**
+**Assignment 4 —- Final Personal Web Application**

 ------------------------------------------------------------------------

 ## Overview

-This project is an advanced version of the personal portfolio website built using:
+This project is the final and complete version of the personal portfolio website built using:

 -   HTML5
 -   CSS3
 -   Vanilla JavaScript
 -   GitHub REST API
+-   Formspree
+-   GitHub Pages

-The purpose of the project is to demonstrate advanced front-end development skills including dynamic rendering, API integration, responsive UI design, accessibility, and structured project organization.
+The purpose of this project is to deliver a polished, professional, and fully functional personal portfolio web application that demonstrates front-end development skills, responsive design, API integration, real contact form functionality, accessibility, and production-ready UI/UX quality.

-The final version includes project filtering and sorting, GitHub API integration, improved dropdown UI, view toggles, and enhanced user interaction.
+This final version combines all previous assignments and includes major improvements such as Education section, real contact form integration, social links cards, CV download, Back to Top button, and full documentation.

 ------------------------------------------------------------------------